New Content on the ENERGY STAR for New Homes Web Site

 Homes that are built from “Designed to Earn the ENERGY STAR” plans will still require on-site verification by a Home Energy Rater to earn the ENERGY STAR label.

 Using the ENERGY STAR on Your Web Sites and Promotional Materials

 As an ENERGY STAR partner, you are encouraged to use the ENERGY STAR mark on your Web site and promotional materials.
 Don’t forget to download the most current version of all the marks at www.energystar.gov/marks!
-A user name and password are required; if you have misplaced or forgotten this information, please click on the link for “I forgot my username and password” to have them sent to your e-mail address, or contact the ENERGY STAR Hotline at 1-888-STAR-YES.
-Please be sure to review the ENERGY STAR Identity Guidelines, which describe how to use the marks to best protect the brand and value of the ENERGY STAR.
+A user name and password are required; if you have misplaced or forgotten this information, please click on the link for “I forgot my username and password” to have them sent to your e-mail address.
+Please be sure to review the ENERGY STAR Brand Book, which describe how to use the marks to best protect the brand and value of the ENERGY STAR.

 Listing Your Web Site on the ENERGY STAR Partner Locator

 Have you wondered how you can have a hyperlink to your company Web site from the ENERGY STAR Partner Locator?
 The ENERGY STAR Web site receives 6 million visits every year—making Web linking a great, free marketing tool available to all partners.
 Please review the ENERGY STAR Web Linking Policy at www.energystar.gov/weblinking to determine if your company Web site meets the criteria for establishing a link.
 Once your Web site meets the requirements outlined in the policy, send an e-mail listing your company name and URL to email@example.com with your request to have a link established.